-TEAL: I decided to start bagging some poo to get some money to go to a horse expo, which is called Equitana.
+TEAL: I decided to start bagging some poo so I could get some money to go to a horse expo, which is called Equitana.

-And if you can, and have the support, they say anyone, of any age, can get into business.
+And if you can, and have the support, they say anyone, of any age, can get into business

-OLIVE: That way they can save for things they really want.
+OLIVE: Because that way they can save for things they really want.